PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 ### Bootstrapping BeeRich

-To get started with BeeRich, you can either copy-paste the BeeRich application from any chapter's `bee-rich/start` folder or you can use `create-remix` to bootstrap BeeRich.
+To get started with BeeRich, you can either copy-paste the BeeRich application from the chapter's `bee-rich/start` folder or you can use `create-remix` to bootstrap BeeRich.

-#### Bootstrapping the initial BeeRich application
+#### BeeRich template

 To bootstrap the base BeeRich application, run the following command: